 Have you ever heard that a CEO decided to take a risky job because he likes his potential employees’ attitude?
 I bet that you could count these people using the fingers from a single hand, but Louis Kraml did just that: he took on the role of chief executive officer at BMH because he liked the way the people were doing their job, despite the poor conditions that were forced to work in.

 So how did Louis Kraml manage to pull this off?
 One of his most guarded secrets is certainly innovation, and he is constantly pushing the boundaries.
+In fact, the Idaho press has noticed that Louis Kraml works on a vision for the future, and it’s one that will help the rural health system.
 Preventative health care is a dear subject for Kraml, who makes sure that his hospital offers free advice to the locals, teaching them how to prevent various diseases, rather than treating them.
 According to Kraml, his Blackfoot hospital is one of the rural health care leaders, and this doesn’t only happen when it comes to offering the best medical treatment.

 Many people in Blackfoot, Idaho will tell you Louis Kraml has turned the hospital from a potential candidate to failure into a thriving medical facility.
 But why do they know it?
 The explanation is simple: seven years ago, the hospital has become a non-profit medical care unit.
 This means that it reinvests some of the earned money into making the hospital even better and gives the rest of the money to the county officials, who use it to improve the life quality for all the Bingham County residents.